adhearsion/adhearsion-website/docs/source/plugins.md

   end
 end
 </pre>
-Since plugin code is a normal Ruby library, it can be tested in an easy way using Rspec and some facilities provided by Adhearsion.
+Since plugin code is a normal Ruby library, it can be tested using familiar tools like Test::Unit or RSpec.

+Note that, at first, Adhearsion Routes or XMPP handlers may seem difficult to test.
+However, a good practice is to put all your business logic into classes and methods, and then simply invoke the methods from the routes or handlers.
+In this way you can maintain good code test coverage and keep your route definitions small and readable.

 ### Using the plugin

 You have generated your new plugin, built tests and are ready to use it.
 Now what?
-The plugin is a gem, so you might eventually publish it, but you can simply use it locally by adding a path line to your application's Gemfile.
+The plugin is a gem, so you might eventually publish it.
+In the meantime you can simply use it locally by adding a path line to your application's Gemfile.

 Gemfile